Table of Contents

 - Rentec Direct – for Landlords with Over 10 Properties

 - TenantCloud – for Landlords who Want a Free Property Management Software

 - Yardi Breeze – for Landlords with Large Portfolios & Multiple Property Types

-We’ll go over the general features that each of these software brings to the table.
-Then, we’ll cover the pros and cons and help you decide if the product is right for you.
+We’ll go over the general features that each of these software brings to the table, and then we’ll cover the pros and cons and help you decide if the product is right for you.
 For ease of reference, we’ve also added the comparative table below so you can check the features of each software at a glance.

 We handpicked Landlord Studio for landlords who have less than 3 units under their management.
 It’s clear, easy to work with, and gets the job done well.

 |Cost||$5.99/month.
 Extra units cost $1 each (Up till 3 units).|

 What Landlord Studio can do for you (basic plan)